Don’t suffer with heel pain anymore! Sculptra Injections provide foot relief in as few as one visit.

 Lessens pain under the ball of the foot

 This minimally invasive office procedure is suitable for men and women and provides cushion for painful bony prominences in the feet.
 Depending on the amount of correction needed, usually only one treatment per year is needed to maintain the correction.

 There is minimal downtown post-surgery, and, if side effects are experienced, they are generally very nominal and short lasting.
 There is a slight chance that you could develop small, usually invisible temporary bumps, but these will go away on their own.
 Small visible bumps are also very rare, but can be remedied with a little bit of an anti-inflammatory injected into the bump.

 The board-certified doctors at Certified Foot & Ankle Specialists are able to provide excellent patient care and avoid small problems becoming large problems.
-With seven office locations located in Martin, Palm Beach and Broward counties, you are able to receive the care you need, when you need it.
+With clinics located in Martin, Palm Beach and Broward counties, you are able to receive the care you need, when you need it.